-The VUB-ELEC department was proud to organize the 2017 edition of the workshop on System Identification (a biennial event), as a continuation of 9 successful editions of the ELEC Doctoral School on the Identification of Nonlinear Dynamic Systems (with a slightly altered format).
-In Spring 2019 (May 27-June 21) the second edition will take place.
+The VUB-ELEC department is proud to announce the 2019 edition of the workshop on System Identification (a biennial event), from May 27 to June 21, 2019.
+This is a continuation of 10 successful editions, previously known as the ELEC Doctoral School on the Identification of Nonlinear Dynamic Systems.

 System identification is the engineering discipline which aims at constructing mathematical models of physical systems, based on measured data.
 The purpose of these estimated models can be very broad: to gain physical insights into the system, to build a robust controller, to detect anomalies, to compensate for unwanted behaviour, to predict future outcomes, etc...
 Since 1989, the VUB-ELEC department has gathered a lot of experience in system identification.